kylietramle/ninety9beers/README.md

 * Bootstrap
 * Untappd API

-## Usage
+## Features
-1. Sign up for an account or use these credentials:
+1. Sign up for an account.

-  username: steph@nba.com
-  password: 12345678

 2. Search for beers or add your own